Cambodian Civil War: Fall of Phnom Penh

 On 12 April, concluding that all was lost, the U.S. evacuated its embassy personnel by helicopter during Operation Eagle Pull.
 The 276 evacuees included U.S. Ambassador John Gunther Dean, other American diplomatic personnel, Acting President Saukam Khoy, senior Khmer Republic government officials and their families, and members of the news media.
 In all, 82 U.S., 159 Cambodian, and 35 third-country nationals were evacuated.
 Although invited by Ambassador Dean to join the evacuation (and much to the Americans' surprise), Prince Sisowath Sirik Matak, Long Boret, Lon Non (Lon Nol's brother), and most members of Lon Nol's cabinet declined the offer.
 All of them chose to share the fate of their people.
 Their names were not published on the death lists and many trusted the Khmer Rouge's assertions that former government officials would not be murdered, but would be welcome in helping to rebuild a new Cambodia.

 After the Americans (and Saukam Khoy) had departed, a seven-member Supreme Committee, headed by General Sak Sutsakhan, assumed authority over the collapsing Republic.
 By 15 April, the last solid defenses of the city were overcome by the communists.
 In the early morning hours of 17 April, the committee decided to move the seat of government to Oddar Meanchey Province in the northwest.
 Around 10:00, the voice of General Mey Si Chan of the FANK general staff broadcast on the radio, ordering all FANK forces to cease firing, since "negotiations were in progress" for the surrender of Phnom Penh.

-The war was over, but the sinister plans of the Khmer Rouge were about to come to fruition in the newly proclaimed Democratic Kampuchea.
+The war had now ended, and the Khmer Rouge announced the establishment of the Democratic Kampuchea.
 Long Boret was captured and beheaded on the grounds of the Cercle Sportif, while a similar fate would await Sirik Matak and other senior officials.
 Captured FANK officers were taken to the Monoram Hotel to write their biographies and then taken to the Olympic Stadium, where they were executed.
 Khmer Rouge troops immediately began to forcibly empty the capital city, driving the population into the countryside and killing tens of thousands of civilians in the process.
 The Year Zero had begun.

-Causes of death
+Death toll

 Of 240,000 Khmer–Cambodian deaths during the war, French demographer Marek Sliwinski attributes 46.3% to firearms, 31.7% to assassinations (a tactic primarily used by the Khmer Rouge), 17.1% to (mainly U.S.) bombing, and 4.9% to accidents.
-An additional 70,000 Cambodians of Vietnamese descent were massacred with the complicity of Lon Nol's government during the war.
+Sliwinski also estimates that an additional 70,000 Cambodians of Vietnamese descent were massacred with the complicity of Lon Nol's government during the war.